-Each year choir members select one or more charities to benefit from funds raised at our charity concerts.
-Over the past 6 years we have raised over £13,000 and benefited 9 local charities.
+Each year choir members select one or more charities to benefit from funds raised at our concerts.

-In 2021 Village Voices will be fundraising for Evelyn’s Gift Charity.
+In 2021 and 2022 Village Voices fundraised for Evelyn’s Gift Charity.

 Our chosen charity for 2019-2020 was The Friendship Project for children.